 Positive Reinforcement

 Positive reinforcement is a training method that focuses on rewarding desired behaviors rather than punishing unwanted ones.
 It involves using treats, toys, praise, or other rewards to reinforce behaviors that you want your dog to repeat.
-Positive reinforcement techniques are based on the idea that dogs are more likely to learn and repeat behaviors that result in pleasant outcomes.
+Positive reinforcement techniques are based on the idea that dogs are likelier to learn and repeat behaviors that result in pleasant outcomes.
 This training method encourages a positive and mutually beneficial relationship between you and your dog.

 Clicker Training

 Clicker training is a form of positive reinforcement that utilizes a small handheld device called a clicker.
 The clicker makes a distinct sound when pressed, serving as a marker to indicate that the dog has performed the desired behavior.
-The sound of the clicker is immediately followed by a reward, such as a treat or praise.
-Over time, the dog learns to associate the sound of the clicker with the reward and understands which behavior is being reinforced.
+A reward, such as a treat or praise, immediately follows the clicker’s sound.
+Over time, the dog learns to associate the clicker’s sound with the reward and understands which behavior is being reinforced.

 Target Training